 Since September 2016, all PASTEUR4OA Knowledge Net policy-related activities have been embedded in the OpenAIRE infrastructure as part of the National Open Access Desks (NOAD) activities.
 Integration ensures the sustainability of PASTEUR40A Knowledge Net’s vital activities.

-Since the end of the project, new OA policies have been adopted at Kaunas University of Technology and Vilnius Gediminas Technical University in Lithuania.
-The policies were adopted in December 2016.
+Since the end of the project, new OA policies have been adopted at Kaunas University of Technology, Mykolas Romeris University and Vilnius Gediminas Technical University in Lithuania.
+The policies were adopted in 2016.